Marian Pritchard

 Marian Elizabeth Pritchard (6 April 1869 – 1 December 1945) was a late 19th- and early 20th-century British fashion writer and journalist who predominantly wrote under her formal married names Mrs. Eric Pritchard and from 1918, Mrs. C. W. Forester.
 She is most famous as the author of the 1902 style manual The Cult of Chiffon, and has been described as "one of the first truly outspoken high-profile fashion journalists."

-Biography
+Early and personal life

 Marian Elizabeth Westropp-Dawson was born on 6 April 1869.
 Her first husband was the paediatrician George Eric Campbell Pritchard, whom she married in 1894 and had a son with.
 When she began writing, she was known as Mrs. Eric Pritchard.
 The marriage ended in divorce in 1912, a petition from George Pritchard naming the Honourable Charles Cecil Orlando Weld-Forester as a co-respondent.
 On 1 April 1913, Marian married Weld-Forester, although continued writing as "Mrs. Eric Pritchard" until 1918, when The Daily Telegraph first noted she was now the Hon Mrs. C. W. Forester on 12 October 1918, and by 21 December noted that she was now "solely described" as Mrs C. W. Forester.
 Charles Weld-Forester died on 23 November 1937 at the age of 68, and Marian died, aged 76, on 1 December 1945.